brossetti1/cid-checker-bot/README.md

 # cid-checker-bot

+This bot listens for `issue_comment.created` and looks for CID checker stats in order to insert a new comment

-> A GitHub App built with [Probot](https://github.com/probot/probot) that a probot for hooking sp events into github comments
+> A GitHub App built with [Probot](https://github.com/probot/probot) that listens for ``issue_comment` events and responds with relavent SP information.

 ## Setup